David Louis Parmer

 West Virginia State Archive

-Uncover a remarkable collection of archival documents and photos donated to the West Virginia State Archives, featuring the history of Burnsville, West Virginia, and the surrounding area as chronicled by David Parmer.
+Uncover a remarkable collection of archival documents and photos donated to the West Virginia State Archives, showcasing the history of Burnsville and Braxton County, West Virginia, as chronicled by David Parmer.
 Delve into the stories, events, and traditions that shaped this vibrant community and discover the legacy of Burnsville's rich past.
 View the David Parmer Burnsville collection list here.

 Discover